Hypersurface models

 weierstrass_model(h::HypersurfaceModel)

-Return the Weierstrass model corresponding to the hypersurface model, provided that the latter is known.
+Return the Weierstrass model corresponding to the hypersurface model, provided that the former is known.

 source